Get exclusive member benefits & effect social change. Join Today

 In rare instances, neck stiffness or pain occurs due to:

 If symptoms persist for more than a week, consult with your doctor.
 You should also see a doctor if you have:

 If you’ve been in an accident or fall and your neck hurts, seek medical care immediately.

-Alternative therapies include acupuncture, chiropractic, massage, and transcutaneous electrical nerve stimulation (TENS).
-Make sure you are dealing with a licensed professional when using these methods.
+Make sure you’re seeing a licensed professional when using these methods.

 Written by: Ann Pietrangelo